 Japanese Maple Tree Care

-Japanese Maple tree care that will help you get beautiful and healthy trees.
-Japanese Maple trees can be wonderful long-term garden plants.
 If you plant them properly and give them a little aftercare, they will be a delight season after season.
 You can also plant them together with Holly, Azalea, and hemlock.

 Japanese Maple Tree Varieties

 There are different varieties of Japanese Maple trees to choose from depending on the look that you want.
-The varieties depending on leaf form which can range from delicately divided leaves to large full leaves.
+The varieties depend on leaf form which can range from delicately divided leaves to large full leaves.

 The trees also differ depending on how they branch out.
 Some are upright while others are horizontal branches.
 Japanese Maples range in height from as low as 5 feet to as high as 25 feet.